stac-utils/stac-fastapi/README.md

 ```

 ## Local Development
-Deploy the database and application locally with docker compose:
+Use docker-compose to deploy the application, migrate the database, and ingest an example collection:
 ```
 docker-compose build
 docker-compose up